Sreekandapuram: History

 Sreekandapuram was historically ruled by the Mushika Kingdom.
 During the 9th century, Ad Malik Ibndinar founded mosques at Kodungallur and Madayi and came to Pazhayangadi (Sreekandapuram), travelling by the river, and founded the third mosque here.

-Since the middle of 20th century, people from Northern Travancore migrated here at places like Chempanthotty, Madambam, Chundaparamba, Alex Nagar, Kotturvayal, Karayathumchal etc. They were of different religions but most of them were Christians; churches, roads and schools were established here.
-Since then paddy fields and other related cultivation were present.
-But after the migration the face of Sreekandapuram has changed a lot.
-Different types of cultivation like rubber, coconut, areca nut, pepper, cashew nut, tapioca and can be seen in the hilly places and as a result small towns or markets were formed.

 The travels of Abraham Ben Yiju, a Jewish merchant who lived in Mangalore in the 1130s and 1140s, included a visit to Sreekandapuram, which he knew as Jurbattan.

+Since the mid-20th century, people from Northern Travancore migrated to places such as Chempanthotty, Madampam, Chundaparamba, Alex Nagar, Kotturvayal and Karayathumchal.
+The migrants belonged to different religions, with Christians forming the majority; churches, roads and schools were established following their settlement.
+While paddy cultivation existed earlier, the migration brought significant changes to the region.
+Crops such as rubber, coconut, areca nut, pepper, cashew and tapioca came to be cultivated in the hilly areas, leading to the emergence of small towns and markets.

 Administration

-As per the Madras Village Panchayat Act passed in 1955, there were 3 villages in former Sreekandapuram Grama Panchayat like Sreekandapuram, Nediyenga and Kanhilery.
-Shree Abdul Rahiman sahib, Shree M C Ramankutty Nambiar, Shree Kunhabiduka were the presidents of the respective village panchayats.
+Under the Madras Village Panchayat Act of 1955, the former Sreekandapuram Grama Panchayat comprised three villages—Sreekandapuram, Nediyanga and Kanhilery.
+Abdul Rahiman Sahib, M. C. Ramankutty Nambiar and Kunhabiduka served as presidents of the respective village panchayats.

-In 1960, Kerala Panchayat Raj Act came into existence.
-As per the act, this village panchayat formed into Sreekandapuram Grama Panchayat.
-There were 2 revenue villages in this Panchayat.
-In 1962, first panchayat election was conducted and Shree N C Varghese was elected as first panchayat president.
+Following the enactment of the Kerala Panchayat Raj Act in 1960, the village panchayat was reconstituted as Sreekandapuram Grama Panchayat, comprising two revenue villages.
+The first panchayat election was held in 1962, in which N. C. Varghese was elected as its first president.

-Sreekandapuram established as a Municipality on 1 November 2015 which consist of 30 wards.
-The municipal office is situated in the town, on the banks of Valapattanam River.
-The current Municipal chairperson is Dr.K.V.
-Filomina (UDF).
+Sreekandapuram was upgraded to a municipality on 1 November 2015, comprising 31 wards.
+The municipal office is located in the town, on the banks of Valapattanam River.
+The current municipal chairperson is Adv.E.V.
+Ramakrishnan (UDF).

-Sreekandapuram Municipality is politically a part of Irikkur Assembly constituency in Kannur Loksabha constituency.
+Sreekandapuram Municipality is part of the Irikkur Assembly constituency, which comes under the Kannur Lok Sabha constituency.

 Municipality wards

-Sreekandapuram Municipality is composed of the following 30 wards:
+Sreekandapuram Municipality is composed of the following 31 wards: